The Cauchy Problem for Non-Isentropic compressible Navier-Stokes/Allen-Cahn system with Degenerate Heat-Conductivity

-When the coefficient of heat conduction $\kappa$ depend on temperature, Kawohl \cite{K1985}, Jiang \cite{J1994-1,J1994-2} and Wang \cite{W2003} established the global existence of smooth solutions for the compressible non-isentropic Navier-Stokes equations in 1-d bounded domain.
-However, the methods they used rely heavily on the non-degeneracy of the heat conductivity $\kappa$ and cannot be applied directly to the degenerate and nonlinear case ($\beta> 0$ in \eqref{kappa}).
-Under the assumption that $\beta\in(0,3/2),$ Jenssen-Karper \cite{JK2010} proved the global existence of weak solutions.
-Later, for $\beta\in(0,\infty),$ Pan-Zhang\cite{PZ2015} obtain the global strong solutions.
-In \cite{JK2010,PZ2015}, they only consider the case of non-slip and heat insulated boundary conditions.
-For the case of stress-free and heat insulated boundary condition, Duan-Guo-zhu \cite{DGZ2017} obtain the global strong solutions under the condition that $( v_0,u_0,\theta_0)\in H^1\times H^2\times H^2$.
-Recently, Huang-Shi-Sun \cite{HSS2020}, Huang-Shi \cite{HS2020} obtained the existence, uniqueness and the large time behavior of the global strong solutions for $\beta>0$ with the conditions on the initial data $ ( v_0,u_0,\theta_0)\in H^1$.
+Before giving the main theorem, we will briefly review the relevant work of \eqref{NSFAC-Lagrange} that has been done.
+Kawohl \cite{K1985}, Jiang \cite{J1994-1,J1994-2} and Wang \cite{W2003} established the global existence of smooth solutions for the compressible non-isentropic Navier-Stokes equations in 1-d bounded domain under the assumption $\kappa_0(1+\theta^q)\leq \kappa(\theta)\leq \kappa_1(1+\theta^q)$, the methods they used rely heavily on the non-degeneracy of the heat conductivity $\kappa(\theta)$.
+Under the degenerate and nonlinear case \eqref{kappa}, Jenssen-Karper \cite{JK2010} proved the global existence of weak solutions for non-slip and heat insulated boundary conditions when $\beta\in(0,3/2)$, and Pan-Zhang \cite{PZ2015} obtain the global strong solutions for more general $\beta\in(0,\infty)$.
+Further, Duan-Guo-Zhu \cite{DGZ2017} generalized Pan-Zhang's work to stress-free and heat insulated boundary condition.
+It should be pointed out that, the results of \cite{PZ2015} and \cite{DGZ2017} all require that the initial conditions satisfies $( v_0,u_0,\theta_0)\in H^1\times H^2\times H^2$.
+Recently, Huang-Shi-Sun \cite{HSS2020}, Huang-Shi \cite{HS2020} proves that the same results of \cite{PZ2015} and \cite{DGZ2017} can be obtained for initial conditions as long as $( v_0,u_0,\theta_0)\in H^1$ is satisfied, and the large time behavior of the global strong solutions is also obtained.